jstnrme77/scalerrs-portal/progress.md

 - ✅ Standardized typography using Roboto font family throughout the application
 - ✅ Updated tab navigation to have borders on all sides for better visual clarity
 - ✅ Added document viewer modal for viewing documents without leaving the page
+- ✅ Rearranged sidebar navigation items for better user experience and workflow
 - 🔄 Refining responsive behavior on smaller screens
 - 🔄 Improving accessibility features